-MEMPHIS, Tenn., June 7, 2017 — FedEx Express, a subsidiary of FedEx Corp.
-(NYSE: FDX), and the world’s largest express transportation company, joined St. Jude Children’s Research Hospital® today to honor St. Jude patient, Calvin, the son of a FedEx team member, by emblazoning his name on a FedEx Cessna Caravan airplane.
-For the sixth consecutive year, the Purple Eagle ceremony took place near the driving range at TPC Southwind, home of the 60th Annual FedEx St. Jude Classic.
+FedEx Express, a subsidiary of FedEx Corp.
+(NYSE: FDX), and the world’s largest express transportation company, joined St. Jude Children’s Research Hospital® today in dedicating a FedEx Cessna Caravan airplane in honor of St. Jude patient Alyssa, the daughter of a FedEx team member.
+For the fifth consecutive year, the Purple Eagle ceremony took place near the driving range at TPC Southwind, home of the 59th Annual FedEx St. Jude Classic.

-Calvin, the son of Fahm Saechin, a production operator at FedEx Office in Newark, Calif., joined the ceremony to unveil his name on the aircraft.
+Alyssa, the daughter of Remco de Jong, a FedEx Security data tech advisor, joined the ceremony to unveil her name on the aircraft.
 The cargo plane, which also features the iconic St. Jude logo, will be on display throughout the tournament.
-Calvin’s name will travel along the West Coast of the United States as a permanent fixture on the FedEx Cessna Caravan at the conclusion of the FedEx St. Jude Classic.
+Alyssa’s name will travel throughout the Midwest as a permanent fixture on the FedEx Cessna Caravan at the conclusion of the FedEx St. Jude Classic.

-The goal of the Purple Eagle program is to spotlight the important work being done by St. Jude and, in particular, to celebrate a current patient, who happens to be the son or daughter of a FedEx employee.
+The goal of the Purple Eagle program is to spotlight the important work being done by St. Jude Children’s Research Hospital, and in particular, to celebrate a current patient, who happens to be the son or daughter of a FedEx employee.

 FedEx first became the title sponsor of the FedEx St. Jude Classic in 1986.
-The tournament has raised more than $35 million for St. Jude since 1970, when the hospital became the sole beneficiary.
-Because of dedicated supporters like FedEx, families never receive a bill for treatment, travel, housing or food—because all a family should worry about is helping their child live.
+The tournament has raised more than $33 million for St. Jude since 1970, when the hospital became the sole beneficiary.
+Because of dedicated supporters like FedEx, families never receive a bill for treatment, travel, housing or food because all of family should worry about is helping their child live.